antvis/G2/site/docs/manual/introduction/what-is-g2.en.md

 })();
 ```

 This is the syntax for a specific operating environment on the G2 official website.
-Please refer to G2 when using it in actual projects.[start using](/manual/introduction/getting-started)。
+Please refer to G2 when using it in actual projects.[Get Started](/manual/quick-start)。
 :::

 ## Mark